Showing posts with label 2024. Show all posts

 Gimme the blurb

 Brace yourself for brutal originality; the story goes like this: a magical item called the Amulet of Zendor has been lost.
-Hang on, Amulet of Yendor, right?
-Erm, no. Anyhow, why this keeps getting lost I don't know.
-But I know this much, it's been lost inside a treacherous cave with a promise of mystery and danger.
+Hang on, surely I mistyped there and meant Amulet of Yendor, right?
+Erm, no. Anyhow, why this keeps getting lost, I don't know.
+But I know this much: it's been lost inside a treacherous cave with a promise of mystery and danger.
+Who finds these caves?
 Who can resist that challenge?
-Not me.
+Meh, not me!

-Upon booting, a fantastic intro plays with superb music.
+Upon booting, a fantastic intro plays with superb chip music.
 Well, it is an Atari ST game.
-Okay, hit the spacebar for the main menu where you can choose from many different options and also play about with the different graphical skins.
-There are many to choose from - or you could leave the game to automatically cycle through them.
+Okay, don't sit there too long enjoying that - hit the spacebar for the main menu.
+Here you can choose from many different options and also play around with the various graphical skins.
+There are many to choose from - or you could leave the game to automatically cycle through them one by one?
 It's up to you.

 Note - this is a work in progress.
-There are some anomalies and missing graphics plus I also had more than my fair share of crashes in emulation.
-I had far better success on my real Atari STe.
-Thanks to Kev for his help :)
+There are anomalies and missing graphics plus I also had more than my fair share of crashes in emulation.
+I had far better success on my real Atari STe by comparison.

 The main menu - as you can see, I've changed the skin.
 Which computer did I choose?